Real Madrid news: Ramos reveals he's staying at the Bernabeu | Goal.com

 When asked about his bond with club president Florentino Perez, he added: "My relationship with the president is similar to that of a father and son."

-The announcement comes amid talk of a lucrative summer move to China, and while Ramos accepted he has received an offer from the far East, he was quick to address his situation.
+The announcement comes amid talk of a lucrative summer move to China, and while Ramos admitted he has received an offer from the far East, he was quick to address his situation.

 "There is an offer from China," he confirmed, "and If I didn't feel wanted (at Real Madrid) then it's an alternative.